 Most of the time despite technically travelling solo I have in fact met and interacted with a wider range of people than I ever would have by travelling with someone, or even staying at home.
 The fact is when I have been sleeping in hostels or enduring the long distance buses and trains, whether I have been people watching in the backpacker ghettos or getting away from it all in more remote destinations I have been surrounded by people.

 The hostels, guesthouses and transports have generally been filled with other backpackers and independent travellers to chat with and get to know, some of whom became good friends for a while.
 Even the more remote off the beaten track destinations I visited were filled with locals and other travellers I could meet, interact with, observe and learn from.

 I have learned about different cultures and local customs through my interactions with locals, passed the time with interesting conversations with other travellers on long distance transports or even spent periods of time with other backpackers along our journey before eventually and inevitably parting ways to continue down our own separate paths.

 So during those trips, was I ever really alone?
 Was I ever really backpacking solo around the world?

-As always, the truth to that lies somewhere in the middle of yes and no.
+As always, the truth the that lies somewhere in the middle of yes and no.

-Being lonely or vulnerable if travelling alone are two of the most common concerns about solo travel.
-The presumption that if you travel alone you will be unable to meet other people or spend vast lengths of time in your own company is something that puts many people off solo travel completely.
+Being lonely or vulnerable if you travel the world alone are two of the most common concerns about solo travel.
+There is a stereotypical assumption that if you travel alone you will be unable to meet other people or spend vast lengths of time in your own company, and that is something that puts many people off solo travel completely.

-These concerns often disappear very quickly when you are on the road and find the reality of the situation.
+These concerns do not reflect reality and often disappear very quickly when you are on the road.

 By travelling solo you get the best of both worlds.
 You can have time to yourself if you wish, even taking it to the extreme of travelling somewhere so remote you can truly be alone for a little while, or you can meet and interact with as many people as you like.
 All it takes is a willingness to be open to new experiences and the confidence to just say hello.